Medically reviewed by Drugs.com. Last updated on Nov 12, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Tell your doctor right away if you have an increased sweating, chills, increased tearing, redness on the face, neck, arms, and upper chest, feeling cold, abdominal or stomach pain, diarrhea, nausea, and vomiting.
+Naldemedine may cause withdrawal symptoms.
+Tell your doctor right away if you have increased sweating, chills, increased tearing, redness on the face, neck, arms, and upper chest, feeling cold, abdominal or stomach pain, diarrhea, nausea, and vomiting.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.